thely/sficta/_pieces/03-breaking.md

 	</div>
 </div>

-<span class="time">4'45"</span>
+<span class="time">5'30"</span>
 The Driver should start playing the first pitch of the pitch set of the next section. *Together* begins when the rest of the ensemble convenes on one pitch.
-Players should join this unison pitch one at a time.
+Players should join this unison pitch one at a time, as fits their role.

 </div>